Atom133/event-management/README.md

 # event-management
-Web application built with JEE,REST,.NET and AngularJS
+Web application built with JEE, REST, .NET and AngularJS